 All of these items have an impact on the model accuracy, so fixating on cross section geometry with high resolution remote sensing can lead the modeler astray from the other items that may impact HEC‑RAS model accuracy.

-Therefore, the civil engineer’s job requires he or she make some simplifying assumptions when constructing HEC‑RAS cross sections.
+Therefore, the civil engineer’s job requires he or she to make some simplifying assumptions when constructing HEC‑RAS cross sections.
 The cross sections should approximate what is measured in the field within a reasonable level of accuracy so that the numerical HEC‑RAS model accurately represents the river geometry and can adequately predict the flooding elevations that can occur along the river.

 Variable Resolution Cross Section Cutting